InfinityMods/CreateNewGithubRelease/README.md

 3. Put #ModRelease.bat inside mod top-level directory, reffer to included mod example.

 ## Usage:
-1. Do not create new tag for release, it will be taken from mod version.
+1. Increase mod version inside mod file.

-2. Increase mod version, commit all file changes aka don't leave modified but uncommitted files.
+2. Create new commit.
+Do not create new tag for release, it will be created automatically from mod version.

 3. Optionally, create assets, wait until all packages are created with proper names: